Sustainable Development Goal 11: Targets, indicators and progress

 The UN has defined 10 targets and 15 indicators for SDG 11.
 Targets specify the goals, and indicators represent the metrics by which the world aims to track whether these targets are achieved.
 Six of them are to be achieved by the year 2030 and one by the year 2020 and three have no target years.
 Each of the targets also has one or two indicators which will be used to measure progress.

 Target 11.1: Safe and affordable housing

 The full title of Target 11.1 is "By 2030, ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums".

 This target has one Indicator: Indicator 11.1.1 is the "Proportion of the urban population living in slum households".

 People who live in slums have no access to improved water, access to improved sanitation, sufficient living area, and durable housing.

-Target 11.1 is to ensure access to safe and affordable housing by 2030.
-The indicator to measure progress toward this target is the proportion of urban population living in slums or informal settlements.
-Between 2000 and 2014, the proportion fell from 39 percent to 30 percent.
-However, the absolute number of people living in slums went from 792 million in 2000 to an estimated 880 million in 2014.
-Movement from rural to urban areas has accelerated as the population has grown and better housing alternatives are available.